Canon 7D vs Hasselblad X1D

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The X1D is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the 7D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 7D was succeeded by the Canon 7D Mark II.
+Both the 7D and the X1D have been discontinued, but can regularly be found used on eBay.
+The 7D was replaced by the Canon 7D Mark II, while the X1D was followed by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 7D or the Hasselblad X1D – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.